- What is a Business Name?

-There are still some other methods out there that can help you choose the right business name.
+Finally, there are still some other methods out there that can help you choose the right business name.

-I have an advice to you.
+I have an advice for you.

 Anyone you are going for, make it simple.
-This post by buffer suggested that you should stick with two syllables like facebook, google, twitter etc did.
+This post by buffer suggested that you should stick with two syllables like Facebook, Google, twitter etc did.

 However, if you must share it with someone, go to those you trust – mentors, coaches and business experts – before deciding on your business name.

 I will like to hear your opinion.
 What method did you use to choose your business name and how long did it take you?
 If you haven’t decided your business name, what’s holding you?

 Has this article helped you?
 Please share with your friends.